Plutonomicon/plutarch-plutus/docs/DEVGUIDE.md

 - `pasConstr` - unpacks the `TxInfo`.
 There's only one constructor, `TxInfo` - we don't care about that.
 We need the fields.
 - `psndBuiltin` - extracts the second member of the pair, the fields of `TxInfo`.
-- `pheadBuiltin` - extracts the first element of the list.
+- `phead` - extracts the first element of the list.
 This is our field, `txInfoInputs`.
 - (optional) `pasList` - takes out the builtin list from the `List` data value.

 And that's it!
 Putting it all together-